Whistleblowing is an essential component of Fraud Detection and Bullying Harassment Minimisation Strategies

 Whistleblowing has helped reduce up to 50% of corporate fraud and theft in the United States.
 Australia is lagging behind in implementing independent, anonymous whistleblowing services, therefore we have not seen the same reduction in these risks.

-An Australian/New Zealand 2010 fraud survey found the average fraud / theft per organisation in Australia rose to $3 million up from $1.5 million in 2008 and the average number of frauds increased to 813 up from 530 in 2008.
+An Australian/New Zealand 2012 fraud survey found the average fraud / theft per organisation in Australia was $3.08 million with an 82% increase in individual frauds exceeding $1 million.
 Employees behaving badly have caused severe monetary losses and significant disruption to business.

 Whistleblowing detects and minimises the impact of bullying and harassment